Fultonville, New York

 Fultonville is a village in Montgomery County, New York, United States.
 The village is named after Robert Fulton, inventor of the steamboat.
+As of the 2020 census, the village had a population of 742.

-The Fultonville Village is on the south bank of the Mohawk River in the Town of Glen.
-It is west of Amsterdam, and is sometimes jokingly referred to as South Fonda due to the two villages being in such close proximity with Fonda being more regionally dominant.
+Fultonville is on the south bank of the Mohawk River in the town of Glen.
+It is west of the city of Amsterdam.

-In 2019, the area of the village that had been developed in the 19th and early 20th centuries was listed on the National Register of Historic Places as the Fultonville Historic District in recognition of its well-preserved architecture from its original settlement, the era centering around the development of the Erie Canal, and afterwards.
+In 2019, the area of the village that had been developed in the 19th and early 20th centuries was listed on the National Register of Historic Places as the Fultonville Historic District, in recognition of its well-preserved architecture from its original settlement, the era centering around the development of the Erie Canal and afterwards.

 History

-The area was located near to the site of the Mohawk village of Andagaron during the middle of the seventeenth century, which was located about a mile to the west.
+The present village is located near the site of the Mohawk village of Andagaron, which was active during the middle of the seventeenth century and located about a mile to the west.

-The first white settlement on the site was made around 1750 by John Evart Van Epps, and was called "Van Epps Swamp" due to the swampland by the river.
+The first white settlement on the site was made around 1750 by John Evart Van Epps and was called "Van Epps Swamp" due to the swampland by the river.
 During the American Revolution, the homes that were located here were burned.

 Fultonville was founded around 1824 in anticipation of the opening of the Erie Canal and was incorporated as a village on August 9, 1848.

 The West Shore Railroad, which was later absorbed into the New York Central system, erected a station in the village in 1889.

-John Henry Starin was born in August of 1825 in Sammonsville on the north side of the Mohawk, when the Erie Canal was in its infancy.
-His father, Myndert, had a tavern along the river and his grandfather, John, was a farmer who had served in the military during the American Revolution.
+John Henry Starin was born in August 1825 in Sammonsville on the north side of the Mohawk, when the Erie Canal was in its infancy.
+His father, Myndert, had a tavern along the river, and his grandfather, John, was a farmer who had served in the military during the American Revolution.
 The family was successful and had some money, but Starin would become one of the richest men in America as president of the Starin City River & Harbor Transportation Co. and as director of the North River Bank in New York City and the Fultonville National Bank.